Home

 In project definition phase, it is also appropriate to start the project management handbook of a new project.
 This document will serve as a virtually complete compendium that contains literally everything that corresponds to that project.

 We consider the finalized project goal(s) together with the requirements and specifications of the desired project result being the most important prerequisites for further project planning.
-In projects with a typical customer-contractor relationship the customer will conclude the definition phase by officially issuing a request for proposal or quotation.
-This triggers the start of the planning phase.
+In projects with a typical customer-contractor relationship the customer will conclude the project definition phase by officially issuing a request for proposal or quotation.
+This triggers the start of the project planning phase.

 Return from Project Definition to Home Page